Juerg Neuenschwander is a Swiss film director and producer. He is also the owner of Container Film AG.

 - 1990–present: Member of Verband Filmregie und Drehbuch Schweiz (Swiss Filmmakers Association)

-- Frequent jury member, e.g. at the 4th China Zhenjiang Xijindu International Documentary Film Festival in 2016
+- Frequent jury member, e.g. at the 4th China Zhenjiang Xijindu International Documentary Film Festival in 2016 and 2017

 - 2016–present: Member of the jury of the Prix Thun for Art and Ethics